 Internships for Academic Credit

-LSBE students can apply an internship toward their degree requirements.
+LSBE students can apply for an internship toward their degree requirements.
 In fact, some of our majors require an internship for their degree completion.
 For an employer, it is good to be aware of our requirements and your involvement throughout the process.
 In order to obtain credit, a student must be: